 Finland is a signatory of the Nordic Convention of 19 November 1934 concerning Inheritance, Testamentary Dispositions and the Administration of Estates of Deceased Persons between Denmark, Finland, Iceland, Norway and Sweden.
 In 1976, Finland joined the Hague Convention of 5 October 1961 on the Conflicts of Laws Relating to the Form of Testamentary Dispositions.

 As an EU Member State, Regulation No. 650/2012 on international successions is of particular importance for Finland.
-This Regulation governs issues such as applicable law, recognition and enforcement of decisions and the creation of a European Certificate of Succession.
-It brings more choice, simplicity and clarity to cross-border successions and is binding on most EU Member States.13
+This Regulation governs issues such as applicable law, recognition and enforcement of decisions and the creation of a European certificate of succession.
+It brings more choice, simplicity and clarity to cross-border successions and is binding on most EU Member States.12

 In some situations, gifts and other payments received during the decedent's lifetime are taken into consideration in determining the size of the estate to be distributed.
 After a married person passes away, a division of property is carried out between the spouses.
 Thus, if the decedent's net assets exceed the net assets of the surviving spouse, the death estate makes an equalisation payment to the surviving spouse.
 No inheritance or gift tax is due on equalisation payments.
 A surviving spouse with more net assets than the decedent may decide not to make an equalisation payment to the estate of the deceased person.
 No division of property is carried out if the spouses' marital rights in each other's property have been removed through a prenuptial agreement.

 In the case of intestacy, the children inherit the whole estate even if the decedent was married.
 If there is no spouse and there are no children, the parents inherit everything, and if there are no living parents, the decedent's brothers and sisters inherit.